zotonic/zotonic/doc/manuals/cookbook/shell-completion.rst

 ---

 When you are working on the shell chances are you are looking to be fast.
-A way to be faster is to leverage the EShell's tab completion.
+A way to be faster is to leverage the EShell’s tab completion.

 Assumptions
 -----------